 When you join a scheme, the scheme will register your business with us.
 Any business placing electrical or electronic equipment (EEE) onto the UK market must register as an EEE producer.

 The only option for registration is to join a producer compliance scheme which will ensure your legal obligations are met.
 They will obtain evidence of re-use, recovery and recycling on your behalf.

 You must be a member of a scheme by 15 November each year.
 If you start to place EEE on the market partway through the year you have 28 days to join a producer compliance scheme.

 What you need to do if you are a distributor of EEE

-If you are a retailer who sells EEE you are likely to be a distributor under the WEEE Regulations and you will have to offer take-back of EEE in store or join the distributor take-back scheme.
+If you are a retailer who sells EEE you are likely to be a distributor under the WEEE Regulations.
+You will have to offer take-back of EEE in store or join the distributor take-back scheme.

 Where to get more help

 The Producer Responsibility Regulatory Service (PRRS) is responsible for registering producers and compliance schemes.
-Please contact them if you need any further help:
+Please email us if you need any further help:

 If you know of a business that is not complying with its producer responsibility obligations please call us on 0800 023 2090.
 A recorded message will ask you to leave details.